SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 initializeWindow: aWindowPresenter

 	aWindowPresenter
-		title: 'TODO List';
+		title: 'Todo List';
 		initialExtent: 500@500
 ```

 Here we took `aWindowPresenter` (the presenter that contains definition of a window), and we add:

-- `title:` which is self explanatory, it will set the title of the window
+- `title:` which is self explanatory, it sets the title of the window
-- `initialExtent:` it will declare the initial size of the window.
+- `initialExtent:` it declares the initial size of the window.

 You may ask *why this is done like that and not directly modifying the presenter?* And the answer is quite simple: Presenters are designed to be reusable.
 This means that a presenter can be used as a window in some cases (as ours), but it can be used as a part of another presenter in other.
 Then we need to split its functionality between *presenter* and *presenter window*.